zqfan/zqfan.github.com/_posts/2020-01-26-resize-virtualbox-lvm.md

 Encryption:     disabled
 ```

 Run command `VBoxManage.exe modifyhd <UUID> --resize <new size in MB>` to resize it.
 (Note that using `Location` instead of `UUID` might fail with message `vboxmanage.exe: error: Could not get the storage format of the medium <Location> (VERR_NOT_SUPPORTED)`.)
 You have to specify a value large than current `Capacity`, because VirtualBox can only increase disk space.
-For instance, `VBoxManage.exe modifyhd b889a3a4-b6d4-4109-be18-d17c5f7f883e --resize 500000`
+For instance, `VBoxManage.exe modifyhd b889a3a4-b6d4-4109-be18-d17c5f7f883e --resize 50000`, which means upgrade to 50000 MB, around 49 GB.

 Now you can check your virtual machine's storage in VirtualBox panel, if it doesn't change, close and open VirtualBox again.

 ## Resize LVM

-After boot your virtual machine and log into it, you might notice that your disk is still out of space.
+After boot your virtual machine and log into it, you might notice that your root disk `/` is still out of space.

 ```
 root@ubuntu:/home/zqfan# df -lh